Preserve the Past as an Applied Archaeologist

 Classes and Requirements

-After completing the MA in Applied Archaeology program, all that remains to meet the Secretary of Interior's Professional Qualification Standards in Archaeology is one full year of experience as a project supervisor.
+After completing the MA in Applied Archaeology program, all that remains to meet the Secretary of the Interior’s Professional Qualification Standards in Archaeology is one full year of experience as a project supervisor.
 Many students meet this requirement before graduating, through prior experience, experience while in the graduate program, or a combination of the two.
 We can help you find opportunities to meet this qualification if you choose.

 What You’ll Study